 The Group operates primarily in USD and HKD, albeit there is an increasing exposure to GBP.
 Given USD and HKD are pegged within a range, the Group had a reduced exposure to foreign currency risk during the year.
 Given the increasing exposure to other currencies, the Group is formalizing a foreign currency hedging policy in respect of foreign currency transactions, assets and liabilities.
-The Group monitors its foreign currency exposure closely and will consider hedging significant foreign currency exposure to manage the risk.
+The Group monitors its foreign currency exposure to manage the risk.
 The material balance sheet items are denominated in USD and as such no sensitivity analysis on the impact of foreign exchange movements has been performed.